 Dan-el Padilla Peralta

-Dan-el Padilla Peralta came to the United States from the Dominican Republic with his family in 1989.
-After his mother made the decision to stay in America after their visas lapsed, their family faced tremendous obstacles—including years living in homeless shelters—until Peralta received a scholarship to the oldest private school in the country.
-In his memoir, Undocumented, and in his lectures, Peralta chronicles his journey from the rough streets of New York City to the top of his class at Princeton, and offers an honest and inspiring glimpse of the Hispanic-American immigrant experience.
-His speeches address the history of immigration and his own inspiring odyssey to the Ivy League.
+Dan-el Padilla Peralta, a Princeton University professor and Columbia University Fellow, came to the United States from the Dominican Republic with his family in 1989.
+In his memoir, Undocumented, and in his lectures, Peralta chronicles his journey from the rough streets of New York City to the top of his class at Princeton, offering an honest and inspiring glimpse of the American immigrant experience.

 Dan-el Padilla Peralta